MESAHub/mesa/notes/rsp2_face_w_implementation.md

 stress at the edge of a turbulent region, retained boundary force, inner stress, pressure/radius time states and mass corrections explicitly.
 Those details can differ even when interior formulas agree.
-Also distinguish the native cell stress heating from the projected cell heating required by the new turbulent storage below; their equality is an integrated identity, not generally a pointwise one.
+Also distinguish the native cell stress heating from a projection of face heating back into gas cells; their equality is an integrated identity, not generally a pointwise one.

 For v_flag, the stress remains in gas cells.
 A useful TDC precedent is